Algaecide

 Algae like black and mustard algae need quick action.
 Here’s when to use algaecide:

-- Apply algaecide right when you see algae.
+• Apply algaecide as soon as you see algae.

 After using algaecide, run the pump and filter for 24 hours.
 This spreads it evenly.
 Testing the water often helps keep algae away.
 Using algaecide in your pool care keeps it clean and safe.